Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Calculation of travelling wave solutions

+We plot examples of such trajectories, projected onto the $(U,V)$ plane, in Fig.~\ref{fig:phasePlanes}.
+In this figure we choose two sets of parameters $(\gamma, c) = (1,1)$ and $(10, 1.24)$ in order to compare to the travelling wave solutions observed in the PDE simulations shown in Fig.~\ref{fig:PDESolutions}.
 For given values of $\gamma$ and $c$, there is a one-parameter family of travelling wave solutions, that we may consider as characterised by the value $V_\infty$.
-Since the wave speed $c$ is a parameter of the system, we thus expect that for a given $V_\infty$ there is a one-parameter family of travelling wave solutions, parametrised by $c$, and it is not yet apparent which travelling wave solution will correspond to the long-time behaviour of a solution to the PDE system \eqref{eqs:PDEs} for a given initial condition.
-In order to determine this wavespeed selection, we need to consider the behaviour of trajectories near the front of the travelling wave, that is, near the $V$-axis.
+Since the wave speed $c$ is a parameter of the system, we thus expect that for a given $V_\infty$ there is a one-parameter family of travelling wave solutions, parametrised by $c$.
+In Fig.~\ref{fig:phasePlanes} we observe that the travelling waves that emerge from the PDE simulations do indeed correspond to certain trajectories in phase space.
+However, we are yet to determine which trajectory (in particular, which wave speed $c$) will correspond to the long-time behaviour of a solution to the PDE system \eqref{eqs:PDEs} for a given initial condition.
+In order to determine this wave-speed selection, we need to consider the behaviour of trajectories near the front of the travelling wave, that is, near the $V$-axis.

+For initial conditions of the form $u(x,0) \sim \e^{-ax}$, $x\to\infty$, as shown in the previous section, one may expect the appropriate travelling wave to be that which has the same exponential decay.
+Since this decay is given by the least negative eigenvalue $\lambda_2'$ in \eqref{eq:eigsAtInfinity}, by equating $a = -\lambda_2'$ we find the relationship

+For initial conditions that have sufficiently slow decay this relationship does indeed hold.
+For example, the solutions shown in Fig.~\ref{fig:PDESolutions}(c) and Fig.~\ref{fig:PDESolutions}(d), corresponding to values $(v_0, \gamma, c) = (0.75, 1, 1)$, and $(v_0, \gamma, c) = (0.75, 10, 1.24)$, satisfy this relationship.
+In the phase plane in Fig.~\ref{fig:phasePlanes} it is also observed that these PDE simulations correspond to trajectories in phase space that terminate at $V_\infty = 0.75$ for the appropriate values of $\gamma$ and $c$.
+This relationship can also be seen in the results of simulations depicted in Fig.~\ref{fig:waveSpeedvsIC}; for values of $a$ such that $c > 2$, that is,

+the wave speed is always determined by the criterion \eqref{eq:speed1}.
+For larger $a$, this relation holds for sufficiently small $\gamma$, until a greater constraint on the wave speed is encountered.

+As occurs in the analysis of the Fisher--KPP system, a further criterion results from avoiding parameters that result in travelling waves in which $U$ does not remain positive over all $z$.
+This will be important for sufficiently large decay rate $a$, and in particular compactly supported initial conditions.
 Firstly, we note that for a given wavespeed $c$, there is a critical value $V = V_c$, at which the eigenvalues $\lambda'_{2,3}$ switch from complex to real: